 When I was cleaning out my pantry, I came across two bags of buckwheat flour.
-It took me a while to remember why I was buying this stuff, and when I did, I realized I didn’t make that recipe any longer.
-The expiry dates were looming close, so I gave the packages to my mother.
-She made healthy muffins, cookies you name it.
+It took me a while to remember why I was buying it, and when I did, I realized I didn’t make that recipe any longer.
+I gave the packages to my mother and she had a great time making healthy muffins, cookies you name it.
 The bags didn’t last long.

 Even though I have the furnace fan running, over the winter it can start to feel stuffy in the house.
 The first sunny warm day I’m running to open the windows and get the breeze blowing through.
 I love how it feels and smells.

 We have a lot of knick-knack “stuff” that can invade our spaces.
 Say you find (or are given) a nice ornament, a cat (yup, I’ve got those), a decorative vase, dried flowers, you name it.
-You put it on your shelf, and that’s where it stays, for YEARS.
+You put it on your shelf, and that’s where it stays, for YEARS and years.
 In the same place.

 You can be so used to just seeing it there that it doesn’t even occur to you that you can move it, remove it (store it for a bit and then take it out again to enjoy), or donate/gift it to someone else.